In the College of Arts and Sciences .

-S. Manning, chair; H. Pelliccia, director of undergraduate studies; E. Rebillard, director of graduate studies; F. Ahl, A. Alexandridis, C. Barrett, T. Brennan, C. Brittain, T. Clary, M. Fontaine, D. Gallagher, N. Giannella, K. Haines-Eitzen, E. Haselswerdt, R. Kamtekar, A. Kirk, A. Nussbaum, V. Platt, C. Roby, J. Rusten, S. Sansom, B. Strauss, A. Van Oyen, M. Weiss
+S. Manning, chair; H. Pelliccia (Fall) and C. Roby (Spring), director of undergraduate studies; E. Rebillard, director of graduate studies; F. Ahl, A. Alexandridis, B. Anderson, C. Barrett, T. Brennan, C. Brittain, T. Clary, M. Fontaine, D. Gallagher, N. Giannella, K. Haines-Eitzen, E. Haselswerdt, R. Kamtekar, A. Kirk, A. Nussbaum, V. Platt, J. Rusten, S. Sansom, B. Strauss, A. Van Oyen, M. Weiss

 Major in Classics: